eovchinn/ADP-pipeline/installation/scripts-mac/README.md

 #### Install ADP package.

-<"you will be asked for password as GUROBI
-installation requires root permissions"
+>"You will be asked for password as GUROBI installation requires root permissions"

 ```